andrew/ultimate-awesome/README.md

 - [awesome-chess](https://github.com/mbiesiad/awesome-chess) - :trophy: Awesome-Chess! :key: :lock: are you a chess player or chess enthusiast? ⭐.
 - [Linux-Mint-Guide](https://github.com/mikeroyal/Linux-Mint-Guide) - Linux Mint Guide.
 - [awesome-donations](https://github.com/n1trux/awesome-donations) - A repository of FLOSS donation options.
-- [ScriptKiddy](https://github.com/ohidurbappy/ScriptKiddy) - 💻Scripts that will make you feel WOW 😍.
 - [awesome-clir](https://github.com/ryanzhumich/awesome-clir) - A curated list of resources for Cross-lingual Information Retrieval (CLIR).
 - [awesome-darknet](https://github.com/shadawck/awesome-darknet) - Networks and Tools that are used to access and navigate on "darknets".
 - [awesome-json-rpc](https://github.com/shanejonas/awesome-json-rpc) - Curated list of JSON-RPC resources.